Emma (novel): Principal characters

 Emma Woodhouse, the protagonist of the story, is a beautiful, high-spirited, intelligent, and somewhat spoiled young woman from the landed gentry.
-She is twenty when the story opens.
+She is nearly twenty-one when the story opens.
 Her mother died when she was young.
-She has been mistress of the house (Hartfield) since her older sister got married.
+She has been mistress of the house (Hartfield) since her elder sister got married.
 Although intelligent, she lacks the discipline to practise or study anything in depth.
 She is portrayed as compassionate to the poor, but at the same time has a strong sense of class status.
 Her affection for and patience towards her valetudinarian father are also noteworthy.
 While she is in many ways mature, Emma makes some serious mistakes, mainly due to her lack of experience and her conviction that she is always right.
 Although she has vowed she will never marry, she delights in making matches for others.
-She has a brief flirtation with Frank Churchill; however, she realises at the end of the novel that she loves Mr. Knightley.
+She has a brief flirtation with Frank Churchill; however, she realises by the end of the novel that she loves Mr Knightley.

-Mr. Knightley is a neighbour and close friend of Emma, aged 37 years (16 years older than Emma).
+Mr Knightley, aged 37 years, is Emma's neighbour and close friend.
 He is her only critic.
-Mr. Knightley is the owner of the estate of Donwell Abbey, which includes extensive grounds and farms.
-He is the elder brother of Mr. John Knightley, the husband of Emma's elder sister Isabella.
-He is very considerate, aware of the feelings of the other characters, and his behaviour and judgment are extremely good.
-Mr. Knightley is furious with Emma for persuading Harriet to turn down Mr. Martin, a farmer on the Donwell estate; he warns Emma against pushing Harriet towards Mr. Elton, knowing that Mr. Elton seeks a bride with money.
+Mr Knightley owns Donwell Abbey, which includes extensive grounds and farms.
+He is the elder brother of Mr John Knightley, the husband of Emma's elder sister Isabella.
+Mr Knightly is considerate, hardworking, aware of the feelings of the other characters, and always exhibits good behaviour and judgment; but is a very busy man.
+Mr Knightley is angry after Emma persuades Harriet to turn down Mr Martin, a farmer on the Donwell estate; he warns Emma against pushing Harriet towards Mr Elton, knowing that Mr Elton seeks to marry for money.
 He is suspicious of Frank Churchill and his motives; he suspects that Frank has a secret understanding with Jane Fairfax.
+Mr Knightly is the local magistrate and is the leading figure of the parish select vestry which meets regularly at the Crown Inn, and which is in all practical respects, the governing authority of Highbury; having statutory responsibility for the collection of rates, the registration of births, marriages and deaths, the upkeep of the church, school, roads and bridges, the appointment of the parish constable and overseer of the poor, the employment of the parish schoolteacher, and the operation of the House of Correction and Poorhouse.